westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 ```

 The *configfs* interface can be used to script the creation of emulated zoned
-block devices with different zone configurations.
-An example is provided below.
+block devices with a range of possible zone configurations.
+An example is
+provided below.

 ```bash
 #!/bin/bash